ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 A Connection Group is a set of Connections that shares properties and caches.
 A Connection Group represents state for managing Connections within a single application, and does not require end-to-end protocol signaling.
 For multiplexing transport protocols, only Connections within the same Connection Group are allowed to be multiplexed together.

-When the API clones an existing Connection, this adds a new Connection to the Connection Group.
+The API allows a Connection to be created from another Connection.
+This adds the new Connection to the Connection Group.
 A change to one of the Connection Properties on any Connection in the Connection Group automatically changes the Connection Property for all others.
 All Connections in a Connection Group share the same set of Connection Properties except for the Connection Priority.
 These Connection Properties are said to be entangled.

 For multiplexing transport protocols, only Connections within the same Connection Group are allowed to be multiplexed together.
 Passive Connections can also be added to a Connection Group, e.g., when a Listener receives a new Connection that is just a new stream of an already active multi-streaming protocol instance.